-- NGINX Plus R10, August 2016 – The fully supported NGINX Plus ModSecurity WAF*, JSON Web Tokens to support API authentication*, and “dual‑stack” support for both ECC and RSA security certificates, maximizing both security and web app performance.
+NGINX Plus R10, August 2016 – The fully supported NGINX ModSecurity WAF*, JSON Web Tokens (JWTs) for API authentication*, and “dual‑stack” support for both ECC and RSA security certificates, maximizing both security and web app performance.

 3. Evergreen Features Differentiate NGINX Plus

-While new features get most of the attention, many reasons for considering NGINX Plus are “evergreen” – aspects that are integral to NGINX Plus, and will always distinguish NGINX Plus from the open source NGINX software.
+While new features get most of the attention, many reasons for considering NGINX Plus are “evergreen” – aspects that are integral to NGINX Plus, and will always distinguish NGINX Plus from NGINX Open Source.

 These underlying reasons include:

 - Release schedule.
 NGINX Plus is updated on a regular basis and tested extensively as a whole before release.
-This makes it easier for both NGINX, Inc. and customers to manage releases of NGINX Plus than open source software.
+This makes it easier for both NGINX, Inc. and customers to manage releases of NGINX Plus than NGINX Open Source.

 - Support.
 NGINX Plus includes support from NGINX, Inc., including access to NGINX engineers.
 Many customers see this support and access as simply a necessity, given the foundational role that NGINX software plays within the software stack for tens of millions of websites.